terinjokes/terinstock.com/content/post/2018-07-27-black-box-serial-testing.md

 ```

 As the two parts of the pseudo-teleprinter are connected to each other, writes
-to on will be readable from the other side.
+to one will be readable from the other side.
 Thus duplex communication is
 possible for more complex black-box tests.

 This method isn’t entirely perfect.
 For example, on Linux, it’s not always